5 Signs It’s Time to Look into Natural Ventilation

 A natural ventilating system allows fresh air to flow through a building.
 This will help reduce the chances of sick building syndrome.
 Sick building syndrome causes a myriad of illnesses from simple colds to major diseases.
 Keep the employees’ environment clean, healthy, and comfortable and it will be less likely you will have to deal with absences or potential lawsuits for not providing a safe working environment.
 And, fresh air has shown, in many cases to help reduce absences due to illness.

-How Natural Systems Are Beneficial for Factories
+How Natural Ventilation Systems Are Beneficial for Factories

 While it’s true that most factories don’t use the same air conditioning and ventilation systems as a commercial office building, that doesn’t mean they don’t experience ventilation problems.
 Factory air is hot & humid.
 It is often contaminated by particulate from the process as well.

 Since a factory is too expensive or impractical to air condition factory workers are often expected to tolerate bad working conditions.
 However, from the company’s standpoint, they should be concerned about the potential health dangers to their employees.
 The buildup of toxic fumes and harmful byproducts in the air can cause problems.
 Coupled with long-term exposure to extremely hot temperatures, this creates an unsafe working environment.
-Not Furthermore, it can sometimes create a potential for a lawsuit if employees have to work in unsafe conditions.
+Furthermore, it can sometimes create a potential for a lawsuit if employees have to work in unsafe conditions.

 The Bottom Line